Skip to main content

 • Semester: Fall

-• Description: Basic/intermediate R programming; statistical analysis in R; visualization in R; introduction to SAS programming; statistical analysis in SAS; reproducible research and collaborative coding; command line tools and BlueHive.
+• Description: Basic/intermediate R programming; statistical analysis in R; visualization in R; reproducible research and collaborative coding; command line tools and BlueHive.
+Introduction to SAS programming; statistical analysis in SAS.
 Topics in statistical analysis provide working examples.

 • Can students outside the department’s program(s) take it?
 Please contact instructor to discuss your background.